Hikaru-Morita/morita_simblock/README.md

 ## This Repository is from
 https://github.com/dsg-titech/simblock

+## What is this repositorie's purpose.
+Change original Simblock to use guraduate thesis.

 ## What is SimBlock?

 SimBlock is an open source blockchain network simulator, developed by Distributed Systems group, Tokyo Institute of Technology.